 Both the Lord's first Biblical miracle (turning water into wine) and the last one he performed before his ascension into heaven (causing Peter to catch 153 fish) are recorded only by the Apostle John (John 2:1 - 11, 21:1 - 24).

 Food for thought

-Jesus, on four separate occasions, miraculously provided food or drink.
+Jesus, on three separate occasions, miraculously provided food or drink.
 His first miracle was providing high-quality wine at a wedding celebration (John 2:1 - 11).

 Jesus, in 29 A.D., miraculously fed 5,000 men, along with an unknown number of women and children, by blessing five bread loaves and two fishes (Luke 9:10 - 17).
 There was enough food left over to fill twelves baskets with what remained!
 Later in the year he fed 4,000 people after blessing seven loaves and a few small fishes (Matthew 15:32 - 38).
 This time, the food that was not eaten filled seven baskets.